The Senior Center’s solar panels - a work of art!

 Originally from Seattle, Ralph was hired as the Facilities Manager in September 2019.
 He is retired from the US Navy having served on our behalf for 22 years.
 After retiring, Ralph entered the world of Heating Ventilation and Air Conditioning, eventually owning his own business, Paradise Valley HVAC for 19 years.
 He was involved with Livingston Troop 516 as Troop Leader for 15 years, served as a firefighter volunteer with Park County Rural Station #1 for 5 years, and is active with the American Legion Post 23 and the Veterans of Foreign Wars.
 Ralph and his wife, Jo Ann, have been married for 38 years and they have three sons, one daughter, and seven grandkids.

 Ralph came to the Senior Center looking for work after retiring from his HVAC business.
-We will forever be thankful to Jo Ann for insisting that he should find something to do, and basically telling him to go get a job!
+We will forever be thankful to Jo Ann for insisting that he should find something to do since "retirement" is not in Ralph's vocabulary!
 Ralph is the kind of guy you want on your team.
 We are very lucky that he chose the Senior Center as the place to be.

 Board of Directors